Posted by ESC on March 11, 2002

 Written by a top black intellectual, it has been denounced by other black intellectuals as a setback to the race.

-Within its 175 pages is a dispassionate, erudite discussion of 400 years' usage of what's variously been called "the six-letter word," "the filthiest, dirtiest, nastiest word in the English language" and, simply, "the N-word."
+Within its 175 pages is a dispassionate, erudite discussion of 400 years' usage of what's variously been called "the six-letter word," "the filthiest, dirtiest, nastiest word in the English language" and, simply, "the [word removed in order to comply with Google's Publisher Policy]."

-The book is "Nigger: The Strange Career of a Troublesome Word" (Pantheon, $22).
+The book is "[word removed in order to comply with Google's Publisher Policy]: The Strange Career of a Troublesome Word" (Pantheon, $22).
 Its author, Randall Kennedy, said in a telephone interview: "I have had conversations about the book with friends and the title will somehow be unmentioned.
 A couple of weeks ago, I went on a radio talk show in Detroit and had a wonderful, hourlong discussion.

 "But beforehand they told me, 'We have a strict rule here that